 All movers are required by the Department of Transportation to have USDOT or MC numbers.
 Your movers should readily provide you with these numbers, which you can verify on SAFER.
 A simple search by company name or USDOT number should verify that your mover has the proper credentials to provide household moving services.

 Your carrier will offer a certain level of insurance on your move.
-If you choose to purchase additional insurance on your move, you can do so through a third party or through uShip Cargo Insurance after you choose the winning bid.
-You can also learn more about uShip cargo insurance here.
+If you choose to purchase additional insurance on your move, you can do so through a third party or through uShip shipping protection after you choose the winning bid.
 Movers also must carry a minimum amount of liability and cargo insurance.
 The amount of coverage will vary, so be sure to inquire about the details of each company’s coverage.

 A legal moving company will be able to provide you with a Certificate of Insurance.
-This can be confirmed either by looking them up on SAFER or calling the insurance company directly.
-If you are moving anything of value, it is recommended that you purchase additional insurance, which should be available from the moving company.
+This can be confirmed either by looking them up on SAFER or calling their insurance company directly.
+If you are moving anything of value, it is recommended that you purchase additional protection, such as the uShip Protection Plan.

 Confirm Payment Terms